 Lurid Italian Lobbycards For ‘What Ever Happened to Baby Jane?’

-These Italian lobby cards from 1963 for What Ever Happened to Baby Jane?
+These Italian lobby cards from 1963 for the movie What Ever Happened to Baby Jane?
 (1962) are suitably alluring, warped, witty and sickly.
 Starring Davis and Crawford, Robert Alrich’s LA gothic centres on the toxic relationship between a former child star and her paraplegic sister in their decaying Hollywood mansion but also the two near derelict star turns (Davis and Crawford, however, were both only in their mid-fifties when this was filmed).
 Whoever dipped the stills in garish colours for the Italian release captured that weird uneasiness of when the aged become lurid.

-Bette Davis was reputedly to have said of her Hollywood arch-nemesis, “I wouldn’t piss on Joan Crawford if she were on fire.”
-Their rivalry had been long and intense and reached a head in the 1940s when Davis had become a big star and eclipsing Crawford.
 At this time they both worked for Warner Brothers often with adjoining dressing rooms.
 Crawford did her best to win Davis over, sending a stream of flowers and gifts next door, but they were all were returned (with Davis making sneering remarks about “lesbian overtures”).
 It didn’t take long for their rivalry and bitchiness became obvious, and before long it was legendary.

 whateverhappenedtobabyjanelobbycarditalysbettedavisjoancrawfordcolor1963robertaldrich